wsu-github-classroom/module-5-review-rave/README.md

 # module-5-review-rave

-This repository holds some sample code for code reviews
+This repository holds some sample code for code reviews.